LMCF-IMG/Quantification_photoreceptor_border_thickness/README.md

 ### Images

-Fig. 1: Original organoid and its regions (organoid, POS, background) segmented by WEKA:
+Fig. 1: Image of an original organoid and its regions (organoid, POS, background) segmented by WEKA:
 ![Organoid_Orig_WekaSegmented](https://github.com/user-attachments/assets/3f9e3c4b-dcb3-472c-af0f-d9f1dc979282)

 Fig. 2: POS and its local thickness evaluation with a skeleton inpainted: